History of Kinshasa: AIC and Congo Free State, 1881–1908

 Henry Morton Stanley established a trading post on a hill close to the shore of Ngaliema Bay in 1881 some distance to the west of the modern-day city centre.
 Stanley named the settlement Léopoldville (French) or Leopoldstad (Dutch) in honour of King Leopold II who was the patron of the International Association of the Congo (Association internationale du Congo, AIC) and later King-Sovereign of the Congo Free State.
 Stanley delegated the settlement to his British subordinate Anthony Swinburne.
-At this point, it was not a major administrative centre as the colonial capital city was established at Vivi (1885-86) and later Boma (1886-1923).
+At this point, it was not a major administrative centre as the colonial capital city was established at Vivi (1885–86) and later Boma (1886–1923).

 The administrative post at Kinshasa initially consisted only of a wooden fortification and small village which Stanley described in The Congo and the Founding of Its Free State in April 1882 :

 Léopoldville, with its one-story block-house, commanding from its windows all approaches, impregnable to musket-armed natives, and proof against fire, despite its grass roof, because, underneath that grass roof, there was an earth roof two feet thick, on which the fire might burn itself out harmlessly, offered a safe refuge should trouble arise.
 The terrace was long and wide — the native village was formed of one broad street — flanked by a row of clay huts on either side.
 Starting from a point thirty feet below the blockhouse, and sloping gently down to the landing place, gardens of young bananas and vegetables extended beyond these huts.
 Water was handy; fuel was abundant.
 The agricultural Wambunda were our landlords as well as our good friends.

 The post flourished as the first navigable river port on the Congo River above Livingstone Falls, a series of rapids over 300 km below Leopoldville.
 At first, all goods arriving by sea or being sent by sea had to be carried by porters between Léopoldville and Matadi, the port below the rapids and 150 km from the coast.
 The completion of a portage railway running from Matadi to Léopoldville in 1898 provided a faster and more efficient alternative route around the rapids and sparked the rapid development of the settlement.

 Local indigenous groups died off in large numbers and the city saw immigration from other parts of the Congo.
 Many immigrants came to join the Force Publique and encouraged the spread of Lingala as a common language in this multiethnic city.
-As time went on, textiles and brewing developed as local industries in addition to boat-building.
+As time went on, textiles and brewing developed as local industries in addition to boatbuilding.
 However, Kinshasa did not profit greatly from the emergence of copper industry in Katanga Province after the First World War, the output from which was diverted first through British territories and then through Portuguese Angola.